Industry Insights – Changing visitor markets and the importance of cultural understanding.

 Being prepared to understand and accept people from different cultures.

-A good visitors experience leads to repeat business.
+A good visitor experience leads to repeat business.

 Importance of word-of-mouth marketing.